Davide Zugaro

-Davide Zugaro De Matteis, known as Davide Zugaro (born 16 April 2000) is an Italian footballer who plays as a left-back for Serie D club Bitonto.
+Davide Zugaro De Matteis, known as Davide Zugaro (born 16 April 2000) is an Italian footballer who plays as a left-back for Serie D club Heraclea.

 Club career

 Internazionale

 He played most of his youth career with Pescara.
 In January 2018, his rights were purchased by Inter, who loaned him back to Pescara.

 Loan to Olbia

 On 9 August 2019, Zugaro joined Serie C club Olbia on a season-long loan.
 Five months later, on 22 January 2020, he made his professional Serie C in a game against Siena.
 He substituted Mattia Pitzalis in the 74th minute.
 Four days later he made his second appearances, replacing Francesco Pisano in the 76th minute of a 3–3 away draw against Alessandria.
 On 30 June, Zugaro made his third appearances for the club, again as a substitute, replacing Antonio Candela in the 75th minute of a 1–1 away draw against Giana Erminio in the second leg of the play-out where Olbia wins 2–1 on aggregate to avoid relegation in Serie D. Zugaro ended his season-long loan to Olbia with only 3 appearances, all as a substitute, he remained an unused substitute for other 26 matches.